 One of the most popular combinations of Greek islands to visit, apart from the Athens-Santorini-Mykonos route, is the Santorini – Crete itinerary.

-There can be up to five boats daily crossings going from Crete to Santorini during the summer, and it is very easy to combine the two islands.
+As there can be up to five daily ferries going from Crete to Santorini during the summer, it's very easy to travel between these two popular islands in Greece.